Admissions Review

 Public Ivies

-The Public Ivies are a group of US public state universities that offer an academic experience considered comparable to the Ivy League at much lower in-state tuition — though for international students they are usually full-pay and surprisingly expensive.
+The Public Ivies are a group of US public state universities considered comparable to the Ivy League academically, at much lower in-state tuition.
+For international students, though, they are usually full-pay and surprisingly expensive.

 SFFA v.
 Harvard

 SFFA v.
-Harvard is the 2023 US Supreme Court decision that ended race-conscious admissions at US colleges, ruling that Harvard's and UNC's affirmative action programs violated the Equal Protection Clause — a landmark change that reshaped how every US college now reviews applications, including those of Asian applicants.
+Harvard is the 2023 US Supreme Court decision that ended race-conscious admissions at US colleges, ruling that Harvard's and UNC's affirmative action programs violated the Equal Protection Clause.
+The decision reshaped how every US college now reviews applications, including those of Asian applicants.

 Alumni Interview

-An alumni interview is a conversation between a US college applicant and a graduate of that college, arranged after submitting an application — used by many selective schools to add a human dimension to the file and (sometimes) to evaluate fit, with the resulting written report sent back to the admissions office.
+An alumni interview is a conversation between a US college applicant and a graduate of that college, arranged after submitting an application.
+Many selective schools use it to add a human dimension to the file and sometimes to evaluate fit.
+The interviewer writes a short report that goes to the admissions office.